Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Subata.md

 During Subata's leadership [[Steam engine]] was invented in the [[United Kingdom of Kal'vah]].
 This invention quickly spread into southern kingdoms and became a staple in many [[Glass-shaper|glass-shaper]] shops.
 Again, another opportunity was present and Subata was quick to profit from it.

-Initially, steam engines in the south were ran using the traditional method of burning [[Orbican|farmed orbican stubs]], but this practice was extremely inefficient requiring many days of raising orbican younglings to an optimal size.
-It was Subata who began importing coal from northern mines to southern kingdoms
+Initially, steam engines in the south were ran using the traditional method of burning [[Orbican|farmed orbican stubs]].
+This practice was extremely inefficient at large scale requiring many days of raising orbican younglings to an optimal size.
+But Subata was capable of providing a solution - contacts made in northern states proved to be quite beneficial, allowing guild to buy and transport coal southwards at cheaper rates.
+Subata was also able to bypass some trading restri

+Subata who began importing coal from northern mines to southern kingdoms, which lead to overall cheaper production costs.

 ## Baltabalian advisor
 ## Overseer